duckduckgo/native-github-asana-sync/README.md

           action: 'add-asana-comment'
 ```

-### Add task to an Asana project
+### Add task(s) to an Asana project
-Adds a task to an Asana project and section.
-The action will look for an Asana task in the PR description.
+Adds one or more tasks to an Asana project and section.
+The action will look for Asana task(s) in the PR description.
 ### `trigger-phrase`
 **Required** Prefix before the task i.e ASANA TASK: https://app.asana.com/1/2/3/.
 ### `asana-project`